rel-2/rel2vpn/README.md

 the title explains it): online or off, its public IP, how many routes exit through it, turn on/off, rename, share, remove — and, while one of your own routes still exits through it, the page names that route instead of letting you remove the Anchor from under it.
-Then build a route with it: **Routes → Add → Double**, any rel2 node as the entry, and your Anchor under *⚓ Your Anchors* as the exit.
-Put your phone or laptop on that route like on any other, and it leaves the internet from the Anchor. **Share** the route with people by their **username** — they use their own account (a guest account needs no plan), you see that they are connected, and you can withdraw the invitation any time.
+Then build a route with it: **Routes → Add**, any shape but Direct — a Double (a rel2 node as the entry, your Anchor as the exit), or a Chain or Multi-hop route that ends at it (the Anchor is always the exit, behind at least one rel2 node).
+Put your phone or laptop on that route like on any other, and it leaves the internet from the Anchor. **Share** the Anchor (Anchors → Share) with people by their **username** or an invitation link — as many as you like.
+Each builds a route of their own to it (**Build route** next to it opens the builder with your Anchor as the exit) on their own Multi-hop or Max plan; you see who is connected, and you can withdraw an invitation any time.
 The route shows *anchor offline* while the Anchor machine is off or asleep, and comes back by itself.